erinaurelie/GetItDone/README.md

 ### * Switching Between Dark and Light Mode <br>
   Click the "Toggle Mode" button at the top right corner of the screen.
   The app will switch between dark and light mode.
+### Save todos
+  No need all your todos are automatically saved on yoour browser locally

 ### Contributing